Showing posts with label Hung By The Fire With Care. Show all posts

 You will need to purchase "brick" novelty print online for this sewing craft, for the fabric stores in the U. S. do not carry it this season.
 Perhaps we may start a trend here and brick or stone novelty prints will make a come back?
 But for now, you will need to search fabric suppliers online.

-row.
+and narrow.
 It's up to you to decide just how long you wish the stocking to be.
-I include the lower
+I include

-boot half in the pattern and the snowy piece above, but you must extend the length of the
+the lower boot half in the pattern and the snowy piece above, but you must extend the

 Supply List: